hilaily/echo-intro/website/content/guide/customization.md

 `Echo#SetLogLevel(l log.Level)`

 SetLogLevel sets the log level for the logger.
-Default value is `log.ERROR`.
+Default value is `log.FATAL`.

 ### Engine